panda3d/panda3d-docs/introduction/running-your-program.rst

    .. image:: running-your-program-4.png

-   This is a empty program, it won't do anything.
+   This is an empty program, it won't do anything.
 The next step is to add additional commands to the program, as described in one of the following tutorials.